School-of-Life-Project/Portal/README.md

 On Linux, installation instructions are distribution-specific.

-Alterntively, you can download the `.AppImage` with the appropriate CPU architecture for your device.
+Alternatively, you can download the `.AppImage` with the appropriate CPU architecture for your device.
 [AppImage](https://appimage.org) files are portable binaries which can be run on any distribution.

 > [!NOTE]
 > If you are using a lesser-used CPU architecture, you will need to [build the application from source code](#building).